 If you are currently receiving your electricity supply from Eversource basic service, you do not need to do anything.
 You will automatically be enrolled in the program unless you choose to opt out.

 Do I have to participate in the community choice (electricity) aggregation program if I don’t want to?

 No, residents and businesses can opt out without penalty during a 30-day opt-out period.
-Opt-out notices will be provided via USPS mail prior to the program commencing.
+Opt-out notices are provided via USPS mail prior to the program commencing for eligible account holders.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

 What part of my electricity bill will this program affect?